 Here Is Everything You Need to Know About Facebook Pixel Code

-You just started working with Facebook Ads, but are still trying to figure out how everything works.
+You just started working with Facebook Ads but are still trying to figure out how everything works.
 Every new term, tool, and technique may seem confusing, but don’t let that stop you!
 Today we’re going to take a look at Facebook pixel code: what they are, what they do, and how to set them up.
-It’s way more simple than it looks like, we promise.
+It’s way more simple than it looks, we promise.

 Why should you use pixels, anyway?
 Pixels can help you track the number of people that land on your website after clicking on one of your ads, as well as to detect how many of these visitors completed an action you wanted them to, like making a purchase or subscribing to your newsletter.
 Those actions are called conversions.
 With all of the data collection that pixels do, you can create specific targeting groups for remarketing or generate similar audiences to those that have already interacted with your site.

 A Facebook pixel is an analysis tool that comes in the form of code that you place on your website.
 It’s important to note that if you are running ads on social media but do not have a website, you should be looking at metrics such as reach, engagement, and followers, but you can also use a retargeting hack that we’ll touch on shortly.

 Pixels track conversions through orders called events, but we’ll get there later.
 Remember that ad content is very important to generate the desired conversions.
 For example, let’s say you own a t-shirt business and have a sale on summer tops.
 You have to create the need in people’s minds to go onto the website and make a purchase for such a good deal.
 Most likely, they won’t figure this out for themselves if your ad is not clear and enticing.
 Visuals are key, so make sure that your ads are eye-catching.
 A good photograph of your product in an attractive stage or featuring real-life models can lead to aspiration, and aspiration may lead to a purchase!